Quramy/vison/README.md

 * git command

-And, installation of the following Vim plugin is recommend:
+And, installation of the following Vim plugin is recommended:

 * [Shougo/unite.vim](https://github.com/Shougo/unite.vim)